kristof-becode/Emotion-Detection-use-case/README.md

 ## Results
-- was able to detect neutral , happy, emotions trained on Stevens face in realtime using the webcam, model had accuracy of 75%
+- was able to detect neutral , happy, emotions trained on Stevens face in realtime using the webcam, model had accuracy of 75% *
-- trained the MobileNetV2 with the FER dataset from Kaggle, 66% accuracy, tested on Stevens face, could not detect happy emotions
+- trained the MobileNetV2 with the FER dataset from Kaggle, 66% accuracy, tested on Stevens face, could not detect happy emotions **
+- detecting faces & emotions on images with DeepFace ***

 ## Technologies